enterprisemediawiki/meza/README.md

 * **Git branch**: The branch of meza to use.
 This is mostly for testing.
 Type "master" in most cases.
 * **GitHub Token**: This allows you to download more things from GitHub than you would normally.
 Using the default is fine.
-* **PHP version**: Right now, use 5.4.42.
-In the future more versions will be supported
 * **MySQL password**: Pick a good, secure password for MySQL root user
 * **domain or IP address**: If you'll access your wiki at http://example.com, your type `example.com`.
 If you'll access it at http://192.168.56.56, type `192.168.56.56`.
 * **Install with git**: Type `y`.
 You want to install with git.